bartektelec/litewallet/README.md

 SQLite (with diesel) only allows storing integers that are signed and 32bit.
 This doesn't allow us to store 11-digit long account numbers as integers in the database.
 Same thing applies to account balance, floats and big numbers aren't meant to be stored so just for simplicity sake these are stored as TEXT type and parsed during API calls.
 Using a more powerful database could be a better decision for a production faced app.
 However SQLite is just fine for small projects like this one.

+## Client

+### Structure

+The client app uses `seed-rs` to render a reactive frontend web app, it follows an Elm-inspired architecture.